RKelln/5-directions/public/writing/ppf.md

 There it was, the great temptation for me, for once not to represent something technical with this machine but rather something ‘useless’ – geometrical patterns. <!-- .element: class="quote" -->

 Notes:
+[Georg Nees](https://en.wikipedia.org/wiki/Georg_Nees) was a German academic who studied  mathematics, physics and philosophy.
+In 1965, Nees showed the world's first computer graphics art works created with a digital computer.
+He worked with random numbers fed into math equations to have flatbed plotters or milling machines create physical output.

 ### Credits
 * https://en.wikipedia.org/wiki/Georg_Nees